-With only 6 ingredients, this tasty cookie dough recipe somehow makes the best gluten free chocolate chip cookies!
+With only 6 ingredients, this cookie dough recipe somehow makes amazing gluten-free chocolate chip cookies!
 You can always leave the chocolate chips out or add in different ingredients, but classic chocolate chip cookies will always be my favorite.

 I love keeping this cookie dough in the freezer for two reasons: